 DISCUSSION MEET QUESTIONS FOR 2020

-These questions will be discussed during the Discussion Meet competition at the 2019 GFB Young Farmer & Rancher Summer Leadership Conference at Jekyll Island.
-The winner will advance to national Discussion Meet competition during the AFBF Annual Meeting.
+These questions will be discussed during the Discussion Meet competition at the 2020 GFB Young Farmer & Rancher Summer Leadership Conference at Jekyll Island.
+The winner will advance to national Discussion Meet competition during the AFBF Annual Meeting in San Diego, California.

 International trade is important to agriculture.
 We must continue working to build strong relations with existing customers while seeking out new trade partners to strengthen market stability.
 How can we enhance existing, and establish new and diverse foreign trading partners?

 Connectivity underpins the modern economy.
 What mix of investment and policy initiatives can provide reliable broadband access to farmers, ranchers and rural America?